YUGLODHA/YUGLODHA/README.md

 SUP
-I AM YUG and i am only 13 year old looking to beacome a game dev in the furture but if i will thats gods' pland and here are some random thoughs:
+I AM YUG and i am only 13 year old looking to beacome a game dev in the furture but if i will thats gods' plan

 <!---